 Do not panic, chances are you are getting interference from a forgotten TSR.
 Turn to the next section and create a boot disk by following the instructions exactly.
 If you are still having problems, please call our Technical Support Department at one of the numbers listed at the front of this manual.

-Creating An MS-DOS Boot Disk CD-ROM Version
+Creating A DOS Boot Disk

-If you are suffering from problems that you cannot explain, the procedures outlined here will allow you to boot your machine from a clean system boot disk, uncluttered by autoloading TSRs, device drivers, and complicated CONFIG.SYS files.
+If you are suffering from problems that you cannot explain, the procedures outlined here may help.